happyho0906/iot-security/INTEGRATION.md

-# LISA — Integration & Team Collaboration Guide
+# LISA: Integration & Team Collaboration Guide

 This document is for developers integrating other hardware modules, Lambda functions, or services into the LISA platform.
 Read this before touching anything.